-1.1.Governance
+1.1.
+Governance

 Latvian marine area is owned by the state and the responsibility is divided between respective sectorial ministries (Environment, Agriculture, Transport, and Economics).
 Recently the competence of planning and management of 2 km zone seawards from coastline has been given to local municipalities.
-Relevant authority for maritime spatial planning is Ministry of Environmental Protection and Regional Development.
+Relevant authority for maritime spatial planning is Ministry of Smart Administration and Regional Development (until 1 July 2024, the name is changed to Ministry of Environmental Protection and Regional Development).

-1.2.Contacts
+1.2.
+Contacts